Home Citroënët home

 Hydropneumatic, self levelling suspension was carried over from the DS although the mounting points for the suspension arms were in front of the wheels rather than behind them as in the DS.

-The SM was launched at the Geneva Salon in the spring of 1970.
+The SM was launched at the Geneva Salon in the spring of 1970 and was shown, alongside the new GS, at the Paris Salon in October of that year.

 Technical specification 1971